-Z-Wave is a specialized wireless communication protocol designed specifically for home automation.
+Z-Wave is an aging specialized wireless communication protocol designed specifically for home automation.
 It operates on a low-frequency band, typically around 908.42 MHz in the U.S., which allows it to avoid interference from common household wireless devices like Wi-Fi and Bluetooth.
 This focus on reliable and secure communication makes Z-Wave a go-to choice for homeowners looking to control a variety of smart devices, such as locks, lights, and sensors.
-The protocol facilitates the creation of a dedicated smart home network, where devices can communicate effectively and reliably with each other.
+The protocol facilitates the creation of a dedicated smart home mesh network, where devices can communicate effectively and reliably with each other.

 - Wide Device Support: Z-Wave has been around the longest, so it supports the largest number and widest variety of devices.